theopn/leetcode/README.md

     - Compare `edges[0][0]` with `edges[1][0]` and `edges[1][1]`.
 If it matches either of them, it is the center
     - Otherwise, `edges[0][1]` is the center node

+### Shortest Path

+- **1334.
+Find the City With the Smallest Number of Neighbors at a Threshold Distance** (Medium, 2024-07-26 Daily Q)
+    1. Run Floyd-Warshall using the standard template above
+    2. For each node, iterate through the matrix, find reachable cities within `distanceThreshold`, update if it can reach the minimum number of cities
+- **2976.
+Minimum Cost to Convert String I** (Medium, 2024-07-27 Daily Q)
+    - I thought iterating through the number of characters and calling Dijkstra at each `source[i]` and `target[i]` should be faster.
+But it was significantly slower, even after I memoized the result of Dijkstra in case we get the same `source` to `target` pair (in fact, I would get TLE without this optimization).
+So Floyd-Warshall it is.
+For the Dijkstra solution, reference my C++ submission
+    1. Follow the standard Floyd-Warshall template with 26 x 26 matrix and `ord(char) - 97` conversion.
+One thing to be careful about is that they can give you different cost for the same pairs ("a -> b costs 2" ... "a -> b costs 3"), so take the minimum cost when initializing the matrix
+    2. Once we complete the Floyd-Warshall, accumulate the `dist[source[i] - 97][target[i] - 97]`.
+If we encounter infinity at any point, it means that the conversion is not possible, return -1
+- **2045.
+Second Minimum Time to Reach Destination** (Hard, 2024-07-28 Daily Q)
+    1. Build the adjacency list.
+Since the graph is undirected/bi-directional, do not forget `adj[v].append(u)`
+    2. Maintain two distance array (`dist1` and `dist2`) for Dijkstra.
+Initially, push `(0, 1)` (1 being the starting node) to the queue and set `dist1[1] = 0`.
+Do not forget that this changes the `if p == dist[u]` optimization within the while loop to `if p == dist1[u] or p == dist2[u]` (or entirely omit this check)
+    3. The `priority` popped in each while loop iteration shall be called `timesofar` for the sake of clarity.
+Following step is how to calculate the `candidate` , which can be calculated before the for loop iterating adjacent nodes since there is no weight
+    4. If `(timesofar // change)` (i.e., how many times light has changed so far) is odd, it means we are stuck at the red light.
+The `candidate` would be `change * (timesofar // change + 1) + time` .
+If it is even, `candidate` is simply the addition of `time` and `timesofar`
+    5. In the adjacent node for loop, if `candidate< dist1[v]` , move `dist1[v]` to `dist2[v]` before updating `dist[1]` and pushing the new pair to the queue.
+    6. If `candidate < dist2[v] and dist1[v] != candidate` (i.e., it is the 2nd shortest path), update `dist2[v]` with `candidate` and push the `(candidate, v)` pair to the queue
+    7. Return `dist2[n]`

+## Simulation

+- ~1598.
+Crawler Log Folder~ (Easy, 2024-07-10 Daily Q): If the operation is "./", skip the iteration.
+If it is "../", check if the current number of operations is 0 (if it is, keep it 0) and decrement.
+If it is anything else, increase the number of operations.

 <!---LeetCode Topics Start-->
 # LeetCode Topics